MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 sub(10.3, .3)
 ```

-And returns the result `10`
+And returns the result **10**.

 <a name="subArray"></a>

 ### subArray

-Returns a sub-array from specified start and end position.
+Returns a subarray from specified start and end positions.
 Index values start with the number 0.

 ```
 subArray(<Array>, <startIndex>, <endIndex>)